urbanjost/M_intrinsics/docs/intrinsics.md

    + If **matrix_a** has shape [n,m] and **matrix_b** has shape [m],
      the result has shape [n].

-  Note this implies ...
+  So this implies ...

-    - when one of the arguments is of rank one, the result has a rank of one.
+   + when one of the arguments is of rank one, the result has a rank of one.
-    - when both arguments are of rank two, the result has a rank of two.
+   + when both arguments are of rank two, the result has a rank of two.

 #####  **Values**